View our 75th Anniversary video.

 The Commission on Cancer of the American College of Surgeons awards the Comprehensive Cancer Center an Outstanding Achievement Award for its scope of cancer care.

 On October 1, 2009, the first Peninsula Primary Care office in Carmel opened.

 2010 - Plans for Peninsula Wellness Center are announced.
 Fitness and medical expertise will combine in the 34,000-square-foot center in Marina, opening in spring 2011.

-2011 - Community Hospital's Marina campus opens, including Peninsula Wellness Center, the second location of Peninsula Primary Care, Cardiopulmonary Wellness, outpatient Rehabilitation Services, lab and X-ray services, and Monterey Bay Urgent Care.
+2011 - Community Hospital's Marina campus opens, including Peninsula Wellness Center, the second location of Peninsula Primary Care, Cardiopulmonary Wellness, outpatient Rehabilitation Services, lab and X-ray services.